fkaltman/sierra-valley-minerals/README.md

 When completed the site will be hosted on www.sierravalleyminerals.com
-(which currently links directly to an EBAY store).
+(which currently links directly to the client's EBAY store).

 <br>